Vinietro/portfolio-management-bybit/API_SETUP.md

 ## Important Notes

-- **Leverage**: All trades are executed with 1x leverage to minimize risk
+- **Leverage**: All trades are **automatically executed with 1x leverage** to minimize risk.
+The system enforces this by setting leverage before each order.
 - **Futures Trading**: This application trades perpetual futures contracts, not spot assets
 - **Risk Management**: Futures trading involves additional risks compared to spot trading
 - **Margin Requirements**: Ensure you have sufficient margin in your futures account